SOC-30025 - Streets, Skyscrapers, and Slums: The City in Social, Cultural, and Historical Context

 Description for 2024/25

-In the second part of the module, post-modern cities, we study the American mega-city.
-For writers such as Fredric Jameson, Jean Baudrillard, Ed Soja and Mike Davis cities such as Los Angeles and Las Vegas are strange surreal places.
-In this section of the module we explore the post-modern city through the ideas of simulation, information, urban violence, the ghetto, and the obsession with security as a means to explore not only how cities develop and change but also how our experience and understanding of them is shaped and influenced by ideas and representations that influence how policies, planning and economics influence how we think and use the city.
+In the second part of the module, 'post-modern cities', we study the American mega-city.
+For writers such as Fredric Jameson, Jean Baudrillard, and Mike Davis cities such as Los Angeles and Las Vegas are strange surreal places.
+In this section of the course we explore the post-modern city through the ideas of simulation, informationalism, urban violence, the ghetto, and the obsession with security.
+The city is now no longer a space of safety and civilization, but a place of danger, fear, and insecurity.

 Aims

-• To enable students to understand the relationship between individuals, society, and the environment
+To enable students to understand the relationship between individuals, society, and the built environment.

-• To encourage students to think about the ways society, culture, economy, politics, intersect with space
+To encourage students to think about the ways that society, culture, economy, politics, intersect with space.

 Talis Aspire Reading List